Do I need experience working in the disability sector or a not for profit organisation to apply?

 Do I need experience or qualifications to apply for this type of role?

-No. We are looking for candidates who believe in CPL's vision of an inclusive society for all people and are passionate about providing great customer service.
+First and foremost, we are looking for candidates who believe in CPL's vision of an inclusive society for all people.

 What kind of hours or shifts would I work?